-7.2.1.
+7.2.2.1.
 OCLinEcoreEObjectValidator

-Unfortunately, in the Indigo release, EMF does not support this customization and so must be activated by explicitly using an EValidator that is aware of the ValidationDelegateExtension extended API.
+Unfortunately EMF does not yet (2023-12 at time of writing) support message customization and so it must be activated by explicitly using an EValidator that is aware of the ValidationDelegateExtension extended API.
 This is available by using the OCLinEcoreEObjectValidator, which you may install globally by:

+'''

 EValidator.Registry.INSTANCE.put(null, new OCLinEcoreEObjectValidator());

+but much better locally

+'''

-or more selectively by adjusting the inheritance of the Validator class generated by EMF from (for a model of a Company):
+ValidationRegistryAdapter.getAdapter(myResourceSet).put(null, new OCLinEcoreEObjectValidat or more selectively by adjusting the inheritance of the Validator class generated by EMF from (for a model of a Company):